The best time to visit Rocky Mountain National Park is from June to September.

-The best time for a guided tour in Rocky Mountain is during the summer months.
+The best time for a guided tour in Rocky Mountain is from June to August.

 In the summer, the park’s rangers offer a number of different guided tour options, including evening programs, lectures, ranger-led walks, and even star-gazing events.
 But, the rangers offer guided tours all year long, including organized snowshoeing adventures in the winter months.

 The best time for rafting in Rocky Mountain is from May to July.

 Throughout the late spring and early summer, the snow melt in the park is at its peak.
 This results in prime whitewater rafting conditions for paddlers of all ages, particularly after record snow years.

 That being said, if you’re new to rafting or prefer to stick to tamer rivers, August and September are also nice months to go rafting due to the lower water levels in the region.